You’re impatient. You want success and you want it fast.

 For example; if you take the train or bus to school or work you have 20-30 minutes every day to kill.

-You can listen to coaching advice on your iPod or read a coaching book.
+You can listen to coaching advice on your iPhone or read a coaching book.
 It’s no substitute for actually being in the nets with a real coach but it’s a million times better than staring out the window and wishing you were playing cricket.

 No matter how many shortcuts you take, becoming a good player is still a hard and long road.
 But make it easier for yourself with some good coaching and self analysis.